philippkraft/cmf/documentation/WikiStart.md

 ## How to use cmf

-...can be found in the [tutorial](CmfTutStart.md) and in the interface desription, the \[htdocs:doxygen/index.html API\], created with [Doxygen](http://www.doxygen.org).
+...can be found in the [tutorial](@ref CmfTutStart) and in the interface desription, the \[htdocs:doxygen/index.html API\], created with [Doxygen](http://www.doxygen.org).
 And there is the PublicationList.

-  - @subpage CmfTutStart.md "Tutorial"
+  - @subpage CmfTutStart "Tutorial"
-  - @subpage PublicationList.md "Publications"
+  - @subpage PublicationList "Publications"
-  - @subpage CmfInstall.md "Installation"
+  - @subpage CmfInstall "Installation"
-  - @subpage RecommendedSoftwareEnvironment.md "Recommended Software"
+  - @subpage RecommendedSoftwareEnvironment "Recommended Software"

 ## Get cmf